Thousands protests again in Algeria to demand political change

 Bouteflika has been replaced by Abdelkader Bensalah, head of the upper house of parliament, as interim president for 90 days until a presidential election on July 4.

-“No to Bensalah,” the protesters chanted, gathering in the center of Algiers where mass protests broke out on Feb 22.
+“No to Bensalah,” the protesters chanted, gathering in the centre of Algiers where mass protests broke out on Feb 22.

 “We want the prosecution of all corrupt people,” one banner read.